How to ask for more work without sounding desperate

 “Hey — I finished [X] earlier than expected and have about 1.5 days of capacity before [next thing] starts.
 Three things I’ve noticed I could pick up:

 1. [Specific thing you saw], which would free up [person / time].
+2. [Another specific thing], which would unblock [something].
+3. [A third, if you have one].

 Option 1 is my default unless you’d rather I take 2 or 3.
 Happy to do something else entirely if there’s something more useful.”

-How to find the three options
+Where to find the three options

-• A recurring task your senior does manually that could be templated.
+- A recurring task your senior does manually that could be templated

-• A meeting series that has no notetaker.
+- A meeting series with no notetaker

-• An onboarding gap (you just lived through it — fix one thing).
+- An onboarding gap (you just lived through it — fix one thing)

-• A metric nobody’s owning.
+- A metric nobody’s owning

-• A half-finished automation someone started but never wrapped.
+- A half-finished automation someone started but never wrapped

 Almost every team has at least three of those lying around.
-You just have to walk the team’s docs, Jira, or Slack channels for 20 minutes.

 Timing